 We calculate eco-efficiency by determining net sales per unit of CO2 emissions and generated waste, and endeavor to improve it.

-In fiscal 2016, figures of CO2 emissions and generated waste were worsened compared with those of the previous fiscal year resulting from the temporary waste increase caused by start up of the new plant in addition to the waste increase owing to the steep production rise.
+In fiscal 2017, figures of CO2 emissions and generated waste were lessen compared with those of the previous fiscal year resulting from modifying the plants and etc.

-In fiscal 2016, we held four courses on “Environmental basics”, “Environmental management system”, “Calculation methods for substances with an environmental burden”, and “Environmental laws and regulations (for facilities).
+In fiscal 2017, in addition to rank-specific education, we held four courses on “Environmental basics”, “Environmental management system”, “Calculation methods for substances with an environmental burden”, and “Environmental laws and regulations (for facilities).